near/NEPs/specs/Standards/Sould Bound Token/README.md

 ### SBT Registry

 Atomicity of _soul transfer_ in current NEAR runtime is not possible if the token balance is kept separately for each SBT smart contract.
-We need an additional contract: the `SBT Registry`, to provide atomic transfer of all user tokens and efficient way to block accounts in relation to a Ban event.
+We need an additional contract: the `SBT Registry`, to provide atomic transfer of all user SBTs and efficient way to ban accounts in relation to the Ban event.
 The registry provides a balance book of all associated SBT tokens.
+So, each SBT is requested by a smart contract (issuer), however it's is created in the registry.

+We can have multiple competing registries (with different purpose or different management scheme).
+Registries can utilize the same SBT contracts.
 An SBT smart contract, SHOULD opt-in to a registry using `opt_in` function.
 One SBT smart contract can opt-in to:

 - many registries: it MUST relay all state change functions to all registries.
 - or to no registry: it MUST issue the SBT state change emits by itself.